 - If multiple meters are eligible for aggregation, excess generation credits must first be applied to the designated meter, then to eligible meters outlined above.

-Additional changes for Net Billing customer
+Additional changes for Net Billing customers

 - kWh credits accrued before 2024: